DESIGNING A LOW WATER USE YARD

 Dandelions prosper here in April and May, followed by troublesome white grubs, a lawn destroying insect, in the summer months.
 Dandelions actually indicate healthy soil, but will become a nuisance for the Wichita area in 2018 due to the average rainfall expected to create perfect conditions for growth.
 White grubs feed on the roots of grass and can cause extensive damage to lawns later in the summer when temperatures are forecasted to be higher than usual.

 8. Seattle, Washington

 Spring weather in the Pacific Northwest has been extra cool, wet and blustery, favoring the development of moss, which can starve grass of its necessary nutrients; this lawn problem can also indicate drainage issues in the lawn.
 Dandelions also thrive in the same conditions.
 Expect dandelions to start sprouting later in the spring and into the summer, when the forecast predicts temperatures to be warmer than usual.

 9. Salt Lake City, Utah

 Warmer than average temperatures will make two of this region’s most troublesome weeds, crabgrass and spotted spurge, flourish here this summer, though below-average precipitation in the spring and early summer will help limit the moisture these weeds need to fully thrive.

 10. Minneapolis, Minnesota

 Crabgrass and spotted spurge are the most problematic here in the height of summer.
 In 2018, the prediction for average temperatures and lower than average precipitation leading into to the dog days of summer make the weeds in this metro area still prevalent but not as virulent as in other cities.

-Many of these weeds that threaten the health of lawns are often difficult to diagnose and even more difficult to treat properly.
+Many of these weeds and diseases that threaten the health of lawns are often difficult to diagnose and even more difficult to treat properly.
 For more information, or to learn what to expect for the health of lawns in your region, talk with a qualified lawn care or landscape professional in your area.